 Black women have always had an uncanny ability to style memorably, whether through flamboyant or subtle avenues.
 The delicious tapestry of complexions throughout the Black and African diaspora bloodlines can backdrop every color to maximum effect.
 Glowing skin and famously wrinkle-free faces are the apt palette for soft or experimental makeup.
 Black women can take credit for the braids and “booty” renaissances of today’s fashion and pop culture age.
 It’s ironic and sad Black women were not cover models until the 70s, and still today are left off magazine front pages, even as our unique forms of dress and style are appropriated globally en masse.

-My early beauty aesthetic formed in cornrows my mother fashioned and round balls of Avon lotion (we all have those stashed somewhere) and the cosmetic aisles of a Kmart around the corner from my subdivision.
+My early beauty aesthetic formed in cornrows my mother fashioned and round balls of Avon lotion (we all have those stashed somewhere), and the cosmetic aisles of a Kmart around the corner from my small-town Illinois subdivision.
 Women of all heritages will find it fairly effortless, and even cheaper, to adopt Negress allure.

 #1.
 Go nude-faced.
 Black women’s daring boldness to go without face makeup is rooted in historical racism: quite simply, the cosmetics and beauty industries did not manufacture shades befitting to Black women’s hues.
 So, our face makeup became confidence people could see for miles.